 I don’t suffer from social anxiety any more.

 And I’m getting better as each week passes.

 I stick to the simple steps.

 I take my supplements.
-The right supplements.
+The right vitamins and supplements.

 I keep my diet decent.